bennettslin/yearlings_bobtail_app/lyrics-line-notes.md

         * If line is interactivated by hover, it can be deinteractivated simply by removing hover
         * If line is interactivated by click, it can be deinteractivated by clicking elsewhere

-    * The selected line is not interactivatable
+    * The selected line
-        * But it still shows the lyric audio button
+        * Can also be interactivated
-        * It is scaled slightly larger
+        * Its background-colour is green when playing
-        * Its background-colour is green
+        * Its background-colour is red when paused
-        * It has padding on top and bottom

-    * But when there is a verse bar
+    * When there is a verse bar
-        * Selected line does not show lyric audio button
         * Selected line has no styling

     * When line is interactivated
         * Its lyric audio button is shown
-        * Its colour and background-colour are inverted
+        * It has an inset shadow